Rumpunzel/rpg-thingy/characters/talents/resources.md

 ### Reversal of Fortune

-You may spend **1** Favor to exchange rolls with an ally or an opponent rolling at the same time instead of using your Intuition dice modifier.
+Instead of resolving your Intuition dice modifier, you may exchange rolls with a willing ally or an opponent taking part in the same test.

 ---